castle-engine/castle-openai/README.md

 Successfully tested on Windows, Linux and Android with _Castle Game Engine_ with FPC.

+It is responsive on all platforms -- utilizing the fact that `TCastleDownload` is asynchronous, it starts a HTTP request and then UI remains responsive.

 Should run on all _Castle Game Engine_ platforms where our `TCastleDownload` class (see https://castle-engine.io/manual_network.php#section_castle_download) has all the necessary capabilities.
 The `TCastleDownload` is our class for asynchronous HTTP requests.

 ## How it works and how to compile it